Skip to content

-Net Settlement of Chargebacks Explained
+Net Settlement of Chargebacks Explained.

 This article will explain Net Settlement of Chargebacks with AndDone.

 1. Insufficient funds - commonly associated with ACH and categorized as a chargeback.
-Insufficient funds occur and trigger a chargeback when a shopper attempts to complete a transaction without having enough balance to cover the the payment.
+Insufficient funds occur and trigger a chargeback when a shopper attempts to complete a transaction without having enough balance to cover the payment.

 2. Inaccuracies in bank account information - errors in bank account information such as mistakes in account number, incorrect routing numbers, or outdated details that no longer reflect current banking records will trigger a chargeback event.